UniversalDependencies/docs/workgroups/expletives.md

 Examples (some are taken from Silveira, marked as such):

+* true reflexive (from Silveira): Gravações acústicas se encaixam com o nosso tipo de som.
+(Transl.: Sound recordings fit with our type of sound.)
+* inherent reflexive: O deputado se aproximou.
+(Transl.: The deputy approached.)
+* inchoative: E, mesmo ao cair da folha, 1994 tornou-se um ano de alegria.
+(Transl.: And even as it fell from the leaf, 1994 became a year of joy.)
+* passive/middle (from Silveira): E aí colocam-se novas dúvidas: (Transl.: And then there are new doubts:)
+* impersonal

 ### Romanian
   * Dar asemenea lucruri nu le știai decât din zvonuri vagi. (expletive "le", transl.
 "But you knew such things only from vague rumors.")